 Image

 Wisdom Teeth Extractions

-Third molars, commonly referred to as wisdom teeth, are usually the last four of 32 teeth to erupt (surface) in the mouth, generally making their appearance between the ages of 17 to 25.
-They are located at the back of the mouth (top and bottom), near the entrance to the throat.
-The term “wisdom” stems from the idea that the molars surface at a time typically associated with increased maturity or “wisdom.”
+Third molars, commonly referred to as wisdom teeth, are usually the last four of 32 teeth to erupt (surface) in the mouth.
+They generally make their appearance between the ages of 17 and 25.
+These teeth are located at the back of the mouth, both in the upper and lower jaws, near the throat.
+Referred to as “wisdom teeth,” they typically emerge in the late teenage years or early adulthood—a stage commonly associated with increased maturity.

 In most cases, inadequate space in the mouth does not allow the wisdom teeth to erupt properly and become fully functional.
-When this happens, the tooth can become impacted (stuck) in an undesirable or potentially harmful position.
+When this occurs, the tooth can become impacted, remaining trapped in a misaligned or potentially problematic position within the jaw.
 If left untreated, impacted wisdom teeth can contribute to infection, damage adjacent teeth, and possibly lead to cysts or tumors.

+Image